DUNCE is a comic about a guy not totally unlike myself, trying to make it far up north, in Tromsø (Norway).

 My comic Dunce has been running in Norwegian newspapers since January 2017.

-The first three Dunce-collections are available in my webshop, see www.jensk.no.
-The fourth Dunce-zine will have a Kickstarter-campaign running in May 2018.
+The first four Dunce-collections are available in my webshop, see www.jensk.no.
+The fifth Dunce-zine will have a Kickstarter-campaign running winter/spring 2019.

 Buy Dunce and other self-published comics at www.jensk.no